harrytucker/lego-scoreboard/MANUAL.md

 There is a built in mechanism for moving the stage forwards in the admin pages.
 If you need to move the stage back you will need to do so manually.
 This requires two steps:

-- Edit the file containing the current stage.
+- Use the `flask stage` CLI command to manually set the stage.
+Alternatively, edit the file containing the current stage.
 This can be found in `lego/tmp/.stage`.
 - Edit the active teams using the `Manage Active Teams` admin page.
 This step can also be managed through database access and involves setting the `active` column to 1 or 0 to indicated whether a team is active or not.